- Search The Registry

 - My Account

 Freda Kirchwey was born on this date in 1893.
-She was a white-American civil rights activist and peace advocate.
+She was a white-American activist and peace advocate.

-She was born in Lake Placid, N.Y., where her father, George Washington Kirchwey, was a professor at the Columbia University Law School.
-He helped establish the New York Peace Society in 1906, supporting women's suffrage, and the development of trade unions.
+She was born in Lake Placid, N.Y., where her father, George Washington Kirchwey, was a Columbia University Law School professor.
+He helped establish the New York Peace Society in 1906, supporting women's suffrage and the development of trade unions.

-In 1915, Young Kirchwey graduated from Barnard College, where she became a member of the Woman's Peace Party.
+In 1915, Young Kirchwey graduated from Barnard College, where she became a Woman's Peace Party member.
 She became a reporter for the New York Morning Telegraph and married Evans Clark, a research director for the Socialist members of the New York City Board of Aldermen.

 In September 1955, Kirchwey retired as editor of The Nation.
 Over the next few years, she was active in the NAACP.
-Freda Kirchwey died at St. Petersburg, FL, on January 3,1976.
+Freda Kirchwey died in St. Petersburg, FL, on January 3, 1976.